 The most affordable is +Vibe 15 offers 4GB of data, 30 minutes on-net calls, 30 minutes all-net calls, and RM5 credit. +Vibe 30 offers 12GB of monthly data, 40 minutes on-net calls, 40 minutes all-net calls, and RM5 airtime credit.

 Malaysia’s latest mobile brand, Yoodo, is the first in the country to offer a customisable digital mobile service.
-What this means is that you can choose how much data, calls, and SMS you require each month, and pay only for that.
-The SIM card is absolutely free and you can sign up online, get the SIm card delivered, download the app and start customizing your plan.
+This means that you can choose how much data, calls, and SMS you require each month, and pay accordingly.
+The SIM card is absolutely free.
+To get it, you’ll have to sign up online, get the SIM card delivered, download the app, and start customizing your plan.

 With up to 1000 possible combinations, users can pick anywhere from as low as 2GB for RM20 a month, to 100GB of data for RM150 a month.
 Calls start from 50 minutes for RM5 a month and 50 SMS for RM3 a month.
 There are add-ons for Facebook, Instagram and YouTube usage.
 For the purpose of review, we only chose RM30 amount that gets you 5GB of data per month.